 Young children begin to learn behaviours from those around them.
 They learn from their parents and the relationship they have with their family influences their development.
 Strong family connections help children to build friendships in the playground.

 Children observe how friendships are formed and experience firsthand that “family friends” are often in their life for a long time.
 Role modelling healthy friendships is beneficial for children as they can learn the sociable aspects of making new friends and observe how friendships are nurtured.

 Get to know your child’s friends.
 Ask your child who they are friends with and suggest some after school ideas, including playdates!
-Spending time with friends after school or on weekends is a good way to help you child develop strong friendships.
-Your kids holiday program can include virtual socialising sessions with friends during COVID-19.
+Spending time with friends before the school year commences, after school or on weekends is a good way to help your child to develop strong friendships.
+Your kids holiday program includes being sociable with friends too.

 It’s not easy being a child who is navigating tricky friendships.
 The beauty of being a parent is that you’re able to actively listen and be there for your child when they eventually come home with friendship troubles.

-Sometimes talking things through and asking your child how they felt when they had a disagreement with a friend, for example, can help them to uncover their own feelings and also give them time to digest how their friend might be feeling.
+Sometimes talking things through and asking your child how they felt when they had a disagreement with a friend, for example, can help them to uncover their own feelings plus also give them time to digest how their friend was feeling.

 Making friends is the easy part.
 It’s maintaining good friendships that can take time and patience.
-Connecting with friends can be challenging, especially with the changes associated with COVID-19.
-Helping children to build strong relationships from a young age will teach them how to value friends throughout their primary school years and beyond.
+Connecting with friends can be challenging, and helping children to build strong relationships from a young age will teach them how to value friends throughout their primary school years and beyond.
 Parents, teachers and OSHC educators play a guiding role in teaching children about friendships and they can encourage healthy relationships at home, school and before and after school care.
-OSHC provides a tailored program to suit the varying emotional and social needs of all children.
-To find out more, visit: https://www.campaustralia.com.au/families/oshc.
+For more information, visit www.campaustralia.com.au.